carlosnasillo/employee-handbook/Hiring Documents/Guide to Your Equity.md

 # Guide to Your Equity

-There are currently **4,662,658** shares of Lattice common stock outstanding.
+There are currently **TBD** shares of Lattice common stock outstanding.

 We have not undergone a 409A valuation to determine the current strike price of Lattice stock.